Skip to main content

 Geology

 Repovesi's dramatic landscape is a product of Precambrian bedrock geology combined with glacial erosion.
-The bedrock consists of ancient granites and gneisses approximately 1.8 billion years old, cut by fault zones that create the steep north-facing cliffs and deep lake basins that characterize the park.
+The bedrock consists of ancient granites and gneisses approximately 1.8 billion years old, cut by fault zones that create the steep north-facing cliffs and deep lake basins that characterise the park.
 The lakes are elongated in a northeast-southwest direction following the structural grain of the bedrock.
 Glacial polish and striae are preserved on horizontal rock pavements on the ridge tops.
 Glacial erratics—boulders transported from distant source areas—are scattered across the terrain.
-The steep southern faces create warm rock microclimates that support the thermophilous flora.
+The steep southern faces create warm rock microclimates that support thermophilous flora.

 Climate And Weather